bjssacademy/advanced-tdd/chapter04/chapter04.md

 }
 ```

-We add a method `isShipPresent(row, column)`.
-It will check if a ship has been placed at the row, column location.
+We add a dipstick method `isShipPresent(row, column)`.
+It will check if a ship has been placed at the `(row, column)` location.
 It returns `true` if so.

 Our assert now has the best of both worlds - or at least a reasonable compromise:

-- We're not designing more of the game than PlaceShip
+- We're not designing more of the game than needed for PlaceShip
-- We're not exposing ay implementation details
+- We're not exposing any implementation details
 - Future programmers are discouraged from feature envy, as there is no direct access to private data

 With the decision made to use the dipstick method, we can go on to implement our production code function PlaceShip().

 But first - a philosophical detour.
-Who doesn't enjoy those every now and then?
+And who doesn't enjoy those every now and then?

 ### Should dipstick methods be temporary or permanent?

 Given the nature of a dipstick method, should we use it to 'get us going' and then remove it later on in the development?
-Perhaps later, we will have TDDed a ShootAt() function - and then we could revert to our Place/Shoot test?
+Perhaps later, we will have TDDed a ShootAt() function - and then we could revert to our PlaceShip/ShootAt test?

 Maybe.

-Such a wprkflow is called **scaffolding**, like on a building site.
+Such a workflow is called **scaffolding**, like on a building site.
 Once the building can stand unaided, the scaffolding is removed.
 It is part of the construction process, not part of the building.

 At others times, we may find that the dipstick method becomes useful as a private helper in our production code.
 Then, it makes sense to leave it in permanently.